-- 10.65 A new vehicular access point is proposed on Hunsworth Lane.
-A second vehicular access point would be formed at the south end of Kilroyd Drive where a private lane currently provides access to Merchant Fields Farm. - 10.66 The new access from Hunsworth Lane would take the form of a priority junction with a right-turn lane, which is considered acceptable in principle and appropriate for the scale of development proposed.
-On 01/12/2021 the applicant submitted a drawing (LTP/3836/P2/01.01 rev A) of the proposed junction this is the same drawing that had been submitted with the previous application (ref: 2019/93303), but which had not been submitted with the current application.
-This drawing shows a 43m long visibility splay to the north of the proposed junction.
+- 10.72 A new vehicular access point is proposed on Hunsworth Lane.
+A second vehicular access point would be formed at the south end of Kilroyd Drive where a private lane currently provides access to Merchant Fields Farm. - The new access from Hunsworth Lane would take the form of a priority 10.73 junction with a right-turn lane, which is considered acceptable in principle and appropriate for the scale of development proposed.
+On 13/12/2021 the applicant submitted a drawing (LTP/3836/P2/01.01 rev B) of the proposed junction - this shows a 43m long visibility splay to the north of the proposed junction, however the applicant has since advised that a 60m splay is achievable to account for speeding traffic.
 It is recommended that further information be secured at conditions stage regarding visibility and horizontal and vertical alignment, together with a stage 1 RSA and Designer's Response.
 Subject to these issues being satisfactorily addressed, the proposed Hunsworth Lane access is considered acceptable.
-It is recommended that this access point be used during the construction phase, and that it be rendered usable by residents of the proposed development prior to a proportion of the dwellings becoming occupied.
+The submitted junction drawing also now shows the correct length of a council refuse collection vehicle, and illustrates vehicle tracking at this new junction which would be the subject of detailed assessment at conditions stage and under a future Section 38 application. - 10.74 It is recommended that the proposed Hunsworth Lane access point be used during the construction phase.
+Through the application of the recommended conditions, the intention is to require a construction access to be provided off Hunsworth Lane from the outset, so that construction traffic would not need to use Links Avenue or Kilroyd Drive.
+A permanent residential access off Hunsworth Lane would then need to be provided before the majority of the dwellings could become occupied an allowance for the occupation of a small number of dwellings (which would be accessed only from the north until the residential access off Hunsworth Lane is completed) is considered appropriate, to help the development's cashflow and viability.